In-Studio Classes Videos Sword Dancing Workshops Teacher Bio Articles and History Bellydance Tips Sign Up

 Jana E. Beeman, President

-Copyright © 1999 Enchantment Unlimited Entertainment & Essence of Egypt Dance Company.
+Copyright © 1999 Enchantment Unlimited Entertainment & Essence of Egypt Dance Company/School.
 All rights reserved.